roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "No!" she gasped.
 "You don't get to feel these suckers again until you bash the ever-loving shit out of my sister.
 My stupid, dumb ass little sister who doesn't belong in the same family as me and you!"
 Jackie yelled out.

  The truth was out.
 Jackie had shown once and for all, that when it comes down to choosing between her family or cock, she would take the cock every time.
 She showed that she only really cared about her little sister until it reached the point where that loyalty got in the way of some really good sex she should be having.
 And when that point was reached, Jackie was happy to forget about Heather, acknowledge her sister's inferiority, and fuck the cock that should have been hers.
 Jackie was willing to sever all connections to her little sis in favor of the beefy hunk she just met.
 Sever what little loyalty she had, cast her sis away.
 All loyalty she should feel for her little sister, the sister she had grown up alongside, sharing their younger years together, was just thrown aside.
 Jackie was one cold bitch.
 She would throw her little sister under the bus, throw her in jail, whatever it took to make sure she kept getting that good cock.
 Heather was just some regular, plain woman who she didn't have time to even acknowledge.
 She was just some bland obstacle standing in between her and the inevitable pounding she deserved.
-Report_Story #9